Menu

 • 7 Apr 2024 2:56 PM | Anonymous

 → In an effort to maintain a manageable ratio of kids:parents, we would need between around 10-14 parents every hour that are in the “educator” role, with 2-3 adults in each class all day.
 This means that members who participate in the co-op for the full day are required to be teaching or aiding a class for 2 out of the 4 classes during a day.
-Half day parents who are only present for 2 classes are required to aid/teach in 1 of the classes.
 All families are required to participate in a cleaning duty each week that could look like vacuuming a room, wiping down tables, dust mopping the gym, emptying garbage cans, or watching children while other hive members take part in cleaning duties.

 → The hive leadership lays the groundwork for the curriculum for the classes.
 This consists of: